If your sales are starting to plateau or decline, you have to develop a new strategy to get a cash injection into the business.

 Work with another brand to get more exposure for your loyalty program

-Once you come up with a loyalty program, you’ll need to find ways to promote it.
+Once you develop a loyalty program, you’ll need to find ways to promote it.
 Otherwise, your customers won’t know it exists.

 But as you know, marketing can be expensive.
 That’s why you can partner with another company to increase the exposure of both loyalty programs.

-You’ll get free promotion every time the partner company pitches the rewards system.
+You’ll get a free promotion whenever the partner company pitches the rewards system.

 They are promoting a Delta SkyMiles card.
-The card comes with lots of benefits for the customer, the airline, and the credit card.
+The card has many benefits for the customer, the airline, and the credit card.

 As a cardholder, you get special treatment whenever you travel with Delta.
-Card members don’t have to pay to check their bags and get priority boarding benefits.
+Card members get their first check-in bag free and priority boarding benefits.

 They also receive discounted in-flight purchases and extra bonus points whenever they make a Delta purchase.
 Points can be used to get discounted flights.

-This card is great for Delta because it encourages cardholders to fly with them as opposed to another airline.
+This card is great for Delta because it encourages cardholders to fly with them instead of another airline.

 American Express loves this card because it charges an annual fee and can make money on interest.